Back to all blogs

 Prompt injection is a technique used to manipulate the behavior of an LLM by crafting input prompts that cause the model to generate unintended or malicious outputs.
 Typically, such adversarial prompts can be crafted manually or through automated approaches.
 Manual prompt crafting involves human experts who design prompts that can exploit the LLM’s weaknesses.
 These prompts are carefully structured to bypass the model’s safety mechanisms and produce harmful or misleading content.

 Automated methods leverage algorithms to generate adversarial prompts that compromise an LLM’s safety.
-Some of these method involve gradient-based optimizations.
+Some of these methods involve gradient-based optimizations.

 Gradient-based optimization typically works by iteratively adjusting the input tokens to maximize a specific objective, such as generating toxic content.
 This method uses the gradients of the LLM’s output concerning the input prompt to guide the optimization process, effectively “steering” the model towards generating the desired output.